Rikhopratama/sequence-with-priority/readme.md

 # Sequence With Priority
-To create sequence of value (*latest version is only support number, alphabet is under development*) with your chosen priority.
+To create sequence of value with your chosen priority.

 ## Example